Developer(s) – 343 Industries

 The visuals indeed did a very good job at showing off the budget, but aside from that, there is also the basis in visual diversity, with the conceptual design of many of the varied locations, a fair few of them looking very new to the franchise, and the design of the new weapons and enemies.
 It could be argued that many elements seem recycled, such as the conceptual design of the UNSC and the Covenant, and even levels set in forests and desert lands, but to do that would be to mock every other great video game franchise that has come before it; Mario, Zelda, etc.

 Gameplay – 6/10

 Although the main story mode is extremely intense and enjoyable for the time that it lasts, which is far too short, it seemed like the best was saved for the online multiplayer, which not everyone with an Xbox 360 would be able to take advantage of.
 It doesn’t matter what amount of money players spend on the game, even two years after it’s release, an additional £40 has to be spent to get the majority of the gameplay out of it, which some may consider being a clever sales strategy, but to me, it seems very biased.

 Controls – 10/10

-There aren’t any issues with the controls, and it would have been most probably one of the most straightforward factors into making this game since all the developers would have to have done is play a Halo game, and not disappoint fans by trying to needlessly change them up, and potentially make any silly mistakes in the process.
+There aren’t any issues with the controls, and it would have been most probably one of the most straightforward factors in making this game since all the developers would have to have done is play a Halo game, and not disappoint fans by trying to needlessly change them up, and potentially make any silly mistakes in the process.

 Lifespan – 3/10